-Interested parties or responsible authorities can make requests for a review of a premises licence; however, it is for the Licensing Authority to decide whether the review is to be carried out.
-This will be on the basis of whether the request for the review is relevant to the matters listed below, as well as consideration as to whether the request is frivolous, vexatious or will certainly not cause this Authority to wish to alter/revoke/suspend the licence.
-Further, whether it is substantially the same as previous representations or requests for review unless there is a material change in circumstances in accordance with;
+Interested parties or responsible authorities can make requests for a review of a premises licence; however, it is for the Licensing Authority to decide whether to accept or reject an application to review a premises licence.
+This will be on the basis of whether the request for the review is relevant to the matters listed below:

-- any relevant code of practice issued by the Gambling Commission; - any relevant guidance issued by the Gambling Commission;

-- reasonably consistent with the licensing objectives; and - the authority's statement of licensing policy.
+- any relevant code of practice issued by the Gambling Commission; - any relevant guidance issued by the Gambling Commission; - the licensing objectives; and - the authority's statement of gambling policy.